Large, rounded and hairless bees with loud flight; bulbous, compound eyes

 About the Honey Bee

-The honey bee is a fascinating but often nuisance pest around our homes and offices.
+The honey bee is a fascinating but often nuisance pest.
 Honey bees collaborate in colonies, workers and drones feeding the queen, larvae and pupae, as well as continuously adding onto and developing the waxy hive.

-Hives are usually located where they are reasonably protected from the weather and out of harm’s way, so you’ll find them in wall and ceiling voids in homes and businesses.
+Hives are usually located where they are reasonably protected from the weather and out of harm’s way, so you’ll sometimes find them in wall and ceiling voids.

 Honey Bee Control